-In order to attract more new patients or to motivate existing ones to commence with treatment, you need to either become a rain-maker or acquire one.
-A rainmaker is someone who brings more business to any organisation and provides the opportunity to increase their income.
-They literally make patients rain on you!
+To attract more new patients or to motivate existing ones to commence with treatment, you need to either become a rainmaker or acquire one.
+A rainmaker brings more business to any organisation and provides the opportunity to increase their income.
+They make patients rain on you!

-They come in many guises including the principal, the manager, and the nurse and even better the entire team.
-And be under no misconception that it is impossible to have the entire team be rain-makers because it is a tried and tested fact that the use of certain motivational strategies can indeed convert all into rain-makers!
-In reality, it should be the responsibility of any person within the business who comes into contact with patients to identify, attract and keep the patients.
+They come in many guises, including the principal, the manager, the nurse, and the entire team.
+And be under no misconception that it is impossible to have the whole team be rainmakers because it is a tried and tested fact that certain motivational strategies can indeed convert all into rainmakers!
+In reality, it should be the responsibility of any person within the business who comes into contact with patients to identify, attract, and keep them.

-In his book “How to Become a Rainmaker”, Jeffrey J. Fox discusses at great length how people in business can grow at substantial rates by using these sound principles effectively.
-Dental practice owners can also benefit from this shrewd concept since they too are business owners and thus need to develop these business skills.
-Creating rain-makers is the single most important task which will directly help to take the business forward.
+In his book “How to Become a Rainmaker”, Jeffrey J. Fox discusses how people in business can grow at substantial rates by using these sound principles effectively.
+Dental practice owners can also benefit from this wise concept since they are business owners and thus need to develop these business skills.
+Creating rainmakers is the single most crucial task that will directly help take the business forward.

-The good news is that rain-makers are not born, they are made.
-And there are certain strategies you can use to create rain-makers and make sure you are maximising your money if you want patients to rain on you:
+The good news is that rainmakers are not born; they are made.
+And there are specific strategies you can use to create rainmakers and make sure you are maximising your money if you want patients to rain on you:

 - Make sure you have a well researched Marketing Plan in place.
-But more importantly, make sure you have a prioritised list of how you are going to execute that plan.
+But more importantly, make sure you have a prioritised list of how you will execute that plan.
 This will not only make efficient use of your marketing budget but will also maximise your exposure to the population in the most efficient way that is possible for you.
-For example, why would you want to conduct a marketing activity in a holiday period, when there aren’t many people around to notice it.
+For example, why would you want to conduct a marketing activity during a holiday period when there aren’t many people around to notice it.

 - Create a practice that would appeal to new patients.
-A small portion of your budget should be spent on the development of your ideal practice and this does not necessarily mean you have to spend a huge amount of money.
+A small portion of your budget should be spent on the development of your ideal practice, and this does not necessarily mean you have to pay a huge amount of money.
 Simple ideas such as fresh flowers in the waiting area or serving tea and coffee to your patients.
 Anything which automatically becomes a talking point for your patients once they leave.
-If you are very adventurous you can even try creating a spa-type dental practice……they are not very difficult to do.
+If you are very adventurous, you can even try creating a spa-type dental practice……they are not very difficult to do.

-- If you feel you are increasingly becoming frustrated at attracting new patients despite all your efforts, one good idea is to simply STOP for a moment and take a step back and review your situation.
-Almost like taking a bird’s eye view of your business.
-Sometimes when we are so focused on achieving something we become very tunnel-visioned and subsequently miss opportunities that lie under our very noses.
-So sometimes it is better to simply recalculate your action plan.
+- Suppose you feel you are increasingly becoming frustrated at attracting new patients despite all your efforts.
+In that case, one good idea is to STOP for a moment and take a step back and review your situation, almost like taking a bird’s eye view of your business.
+Sometimes when we are so focused on achieving something, we become very tunnel-visioned and subsequently miss opportunities that lie under our very noses.
+So sometimes, it is better to recalculate your action plan.

-- Once you have given direction to your entire force into acquiring new patients it is extremely crucial to monitor your efforts.
-Otherwise, you may find you are running around in circles not actually getting anywhere.
+- Once you have given direction to your entire force to acquire new patients, it is crucial to monitor your efforts.
+Otherwise, you may find you are running around in circles, not getting anywhere.

-- Once you attract a new patient then you need the rain-maker to communicate correctly to that potential patient and invite that patient to stay and become a patient of the practice.
+- Once you attract a new patient, you need the rainmaker to communicate correctly to that potential patient and invite that patient to stay and become a patient of the practice.

 - Time spent training and gearing up the entire team to meet patient expectations is definitely not wasted effort.
-It will save you a lot of money in the long run, because you can make sure your marketing plan is actually being met at the end of the line.
+It will save you a lot of money in the long run because you can make sure your marketing plan is being met at the end of the line.

 - Build yourself up with a good reputation.
-This can be for your expertise and knowledge and skill of work or it can be for providing an exceptional experience for your patients.
+This can be for your expertise and knowledge, and skill of work, or it can be for providing an exceptional experience for your patients.
 Create talking points for your patients so that they can go away and rave about you to other people – other potential patients.
-A referral by word of mouth is often the best kind of marketing strategy you can invest in – it is more likely to work and is very cheap.
+A referral by word of mouth is often the best marketing strategy you can invest in – it is more likely to work and is very cheap.

 - Patients often have no real idea of how good they may be as a dentist.
 When they come to see you and agree to be seen by you, often they only understand how good your marketing has been.
 This is what they use to build an expectation level in their minds.
-For this reason you not only must deliver what you have promised in your marketing but also if you exceed that expectation level then you will really create raving fans of your patients and they will refer their family and friends to you.
+For this reason you not only must deliver what you have promised in your marketing but also, if you exceed that expectation level, then you will create raving fans of your patients, and they will refer their family and friends to you.
 Hence new patients will rain on you!

-- Finally, take note of how many of these new patients are actually going ahead with treatment or are they leaving after they have has time to consider what your practice is all about.
-If the number of new patients leaving, to those going ahead with care is significantly different, then you need to take a closer look at what your rain-makers are doing.
-Rain-makers must also make money rain.
+- Finally, take note of how many of these new patients are actually going ahead with treatment or are they leaving after they have had time to consider what your practice is all about.
+If the number of new patients leaving to those going ahead with care is significantly different, you need to look at what your rainmakers are doing.
+Rainmakers must also make money rain.

 Rain-makers make marketing money count

 Considerable forethought needs to be applied to this concept.
 You need to make sure you are actually sending your message and that you are not obscured from patient visibility.
-Take a look at a directory and lookup for example plumbers.
+Take a look at a directory and look up, for example, plumbers.
 Which one would you choose and why?
-The exact same principals would apply to your business.
+The exact same principles would apply to your business.
 So set yourself up with dynamic criteria for advertising.
 For example, is your advertisement an eye-catcher?

-Once you have discovered your USP you can then decide what methods or what marketing activities best suit your target audience.
-These can include social networking, direct mail, media or even participating in local business networks.
-This is a great opportunity for use of your imagination.
+Once you have discovered your USP, you can then decide what methods or what marketing activities best suit your target audience.
+These can include social networking, direct mail, media, or even participating in local business networks.
+This is a great opportunity for the use of your imagination.

 Often new patients make up their minds within the first three minutes or less of meeting you whether you are the practice for them.
-For this reason, the first contact any new patient has with your practise should be with a rain-maker.
-Especially since currently most new patients are also window shoppers, often with no idea what they are looking for!
-With the correct communication skills, the rain-maker can convert a potential patient to an actual patient booked in your diary.
+For this reason, the first contact any new patient has with your practise should be with a rainmaker.
+Especially since currently, most new patients are also window shoppers, often with no idea what they are looking for!
+With the correct communication skills, the rainmaker can convert a potential patient into an actual patient booked in your diary.